everpixelgame/docs/economy/README.md

 Players can earn $EPXL through:
 - **Dungeon Rewards**: Main source of new tokens
 - **Graveyard Staking**: Passive income from dead Heroes
-- **Referral Program**: 1% of referred players' spending
+- **Referral Program**: 3% of referred players' spending

 ### 4. Controlled Supply

 The economy includes powerful mechanisms to control token supply:
-- **Hero Minting**: 20 USDC from each mint buys and burns $EPXL
+- **Hero Minting**: $20 USDC from each $50 mint buys and burns $EPXL from Uniswap pool
 - **High Burn Rates**: 95-100% of spent tokens are burned
 - **Locked Rewards**: Dungeon rewards unlock gradually
 - **Treasury**: 5% of dungeon fees fund development

 ## Economic Flow

-The economic flow creates a balanced loop:
+The economic flow creates a balanced loop of earning and burning, ensuring long-term sustainability for the game ecosystem.
+For more detailed information, check out our [Tokenomics](tokenomics.md) and [Referral System](referrals.md) pages.